Partnership Architecture

+Some years ago, I did an exercise.
 I sat down and thought about every client I'd ever worked with across organizational consulting, therapy, mediation, facilitation.
 Hundreds of people.
 Decades of work.
+I asked myself two questions.
+Who did I most love working with?
+Who was I most effective with?

-The answer, both times, was the same: business partners.
+The answer, both times, was the same.
+Business partners.

 That's why I do this work.
 That's why I plan to do it for the rest of my life.